sakimarquis/hdx.github.io/_pages/about.md

 My current research interests include:

 - How feedforward and recurrent connections contribute to encoding prior information in working memory.
-- Exploration strategies across species.
+- Using recurrent neural network model to study complex exploration behaviors across species.
 - Trade-offs between complexity and effectiveness in the formation of task representations by biological agents.
-- How to perform path integration without the use of a metric representation.
+- Optimal learning.
-- To what extent does language contribute to intelligence?
+- Language and memory system in reinforcement learning.

 # About me

 I am a PhD student in the Cognition and Neural Systems Program at the University of Arizona.
-I work with [Robert Wilson](https://scholar.google.com/citations?user=4LxikSIAAAAJ&hl=en&oi=ao) and [Arne Ekstrom](https://scholar.google.com/citations?user=k21FbKYAAAAJ&hl=en&oi=ao).
+I work with [Robert Wilson](https://scholar.google.com/citations?user=4LxikSIAAAAJ&hl=en&oi=ao).
 Prior to my PhD, I worked with [Xue-Xin Wei](https://scholar.google.com/citations?user=7Pd1QzwAAAAJ&hl=en&oi=ao) at UT Austin, and [Da-Hui Wang](https://scholar.google.com/citations?user=6BkFUZcAAAAJ&hl=en&oi=sra) at Beijing Normal University.
 Before that, I used EEG to study working memory.
 Before that, I studied counseling psychology with a focus on cognitive behavioral therapy.

 The pronunciation of my name is "HWAH-doang SHAWNG".